Carreau/phd-dissertation/parts/cells.rst

     This paragraph is a little too repetitive try to boil it down to 1-3 simple phrases rethink what message you want transmit.

-Cell are hence able to adapt to their environment and develop function and behavior that will depends on time.
-A small change of timing and/or biochemical conditions can highly injure the development of an organism : modification of the actin network at the right time of the cell cycle prevent symetric division :cite:`Lenart2005`, :cite:`Vasilev2012`.
-Mechanical properties of substrate can govern the differentiation of cell : Soft substrate will favor brain-tissue cell, where stiff one increase the appearance of muscle cells :cite:`Engler2006`.
+Cells are hence able to adapt to their environment and develop function and behavior that will depend on time.
+A small change of timing and/or biochemical conditions can highly injure the development of an organism : modification of the actin network at the right time of the cell cycle prevents symmetric division :cite:`Lenart2005`, :cite:`Vasilev2012`.
+Mechanical properties of the substrate can govern the differentiation of cells : Soft substrate will favor brain-tissue cell, where stiff substrates increase the appearance of muscle cells :cite:`Engler2006`.

 .. _albertcell: